The Students Sea Turtle Conservation Network by Kartik Shanker

 The SSTCN was initially organised and operated by students, aged 16 to 25.
 While a few ‘non – students’ (lawyers, biologists, conservationists, business professionals, etc.) advised, the leadership, organisation and manpower were principally from this age group.
 Once students finish courses, they routinely leave Madras after participating in or leading the organisation for two to three years, so the SSTCN has seen a high turnover of both membership and leadership.

-V. Arun has been involved in SSTCN for the last 13 years and has been running it for the last 8 years.
+V. Arun has been involved in SSTCN for the last 18 years and has been coordinating the walks for the last 13 years.
 He was a teacher in The School, KFI but later relocated with his family to Tiruvannamalai where he runs an afforestation and environment education program with a few friends.
-He travels every weekend to Chennai throughout the turtle season to conduct Turtle Walks,
+He travels every weekend to Chennai throughout the turtle season to conduct Turtle Walks.

-Akila Balu joined the group in 2006 and works in SSTCN as fellow coordinator with Arun.
+Akila Balu joined the group in 2006 and works in SSTCN as fellow coordinator.